nicobubulle/Licenses-WebUI/README.md

 - `/refresh` — POST to force synchronous refresh
 - `/restart` — POST to request service restart (admin + enable_restart required)
 - `/raw` — raw lmstat output for debugging
+- `/stats` — statistics dashboard with interactive graphs
+- `/api/stats` — JSON API for time-series data (query params: `feature`, `hours`)

+## Statistics Dashboard
+The application automatically tracks license usage changes in a SQLite database (`license_stats.db`) and provides an interactive statistics dashboard at `/stats`.

+**Features:**
+- Time-series graphs showing used vs. available licenses over time
+- Filter by specific feature or view all features
+- Configurable time ranges (1 hour to 30 days)
+- Auto-refresh every 5 minutes
+- Storage only occurs when usage values change (efficient storage)
+- Respects `hide_maintenance` and `hide_list` settings

+Access the dashboard via the "📊 Statistics" button in the main UI toolbar.

 ## Feature Grouping
 Licenses are automatically organized into collapsible categories with custom icons for easier navigation.
 Groups are collapsed by default and can be toggled by clicking the header.